SoNearSonar/ScpSLAPI-NET/Documentation/Usage.md

 ## Notes
 1. Exceptions are in the form of AggregateException with the InnerException property being different based on what is done:
-- SLRequestException - Invalid information passed when getting server info, Northwood lobby list information, or unavailable/down 3rd party API list link
+- SLRequestException - Invalid information passed when getting server info, Northwood lobby list information, unavailable/down 3rd party API list link, or no API key provided
 - SLRequestJsonException - JSON contents from 3rd party API list link is not in the right format

 2. List<FullServer> has an extension method to sort the results by a variety of keys (according to how Northwood sorts their lists) called SortFullServerList()